Mastercard to delay card fee hikes until April next year

 Credit card usage has surged during the COVID-19 pandemic as people stuck at home resort to shopping online.

-Senator Dick Durbin, a Democrat from Illinois, and U.S. Representative Peter Welch, a Democrat from Vermont, wrote a letter https://www.durbin.senate.gov/imo/media/doc/Letterper cent20fromper cent20Sen.per cent20Durbinper cent20andper cent20Rep.per cent20Welchper cent20toper cent20Mr.per cent20Kellyper cent20andper cent20Mr.per cent20Miebachper cent20-per cent20Marchper cent203,per cent202021.pdf to Chief Executive Officers of Visa and Mastercard earlier this month, asking them to call off any plans to increase fees as the country was "still reeling from the ongoing pandemic".
+Senator Dick Durbin, a Democrat from Illinois, and US Representative Peter Welch, a Democrat from Vermont, wrote a letter to Chief Executive Officers of Visa and Mastercard earlier this month, asking them to call off any plans to increase fees as the country was "still reeling from the ongoing pandemic".

-Bloomberg News had earlier reported both Visa Inc and Mastercard had postponed plans to hike card fees until April 2022. (https://bloom.bg/30OF0C9)
+Bloomberg News had earlier reported both Visa and Mastercard had postponed plans to hike card fees until April 2022.